-Your villa manager, will have a wealth of information about nearby places of interest and will help arrange transport and make any bookings required.
+The villa manager will have a wealth of information about nearby places of interest and will help arrange transport and make any bookings required.
 Do also ask the staff about the local area.
 Invariably many of them will live nearby and will be able to give an interesting insight into some of the fascinating aspects of Bali life.

 In the meantime, here’s a taste of the many and varied activities on offer within reach of Villa Kedidi.

 A string of naturally beautiful beaches, some renowned for their surf, are right on the villa’s doorstep.
-Walk straight down to Canggu Beach or take a leisurely stroll to the legendary surfing haunt, Echo Beach.
+Head down to Batu Bolong Beach or take a leisurely stroll along the sands to the legendary surfing haunt, Echo Beach.
 Whichever beach you choose, all are in prime position for fabulous sunsets.

-Immediately next door to the villa is the 5-star Hotel Tugu Bali.
+Immediately next door is the fascinating, 5-star Hotel Tugu Bali.
 Bali’s first museum-hotel is studded with priceless Indonesian artworks and antiques, while its award-winning spa offers age-old Eastern therapies.
 You can even order room service to the villa!

 Old Mans, just a five-minute walk down the road towards the beach, is a great spot for a bite to eat and a drink or two.
 Or cross the road to sip on Sangria at The Lawn, and watch Bali surfers ride the waves.
 Party at Pretty Poison on Thursday and Saturday nights or, if you’re looking for a quieter night, head down there on Mondays when the whole place is transformed into an outdoor candle-lit movie theatre.